Valaa-Technologies/valaa-vault/packages/sourcerer/README.md

 TODO(iridian): Update outdated documentation Restricted commands are commands created by downstream components which contain incomplete information and cannot yet be chronicled upstream.
-An example of such is a cross-partition DUPLICATED command which only contains the source and the target owner resources: the final command which reaches the target partition event log must also contain full state of the duplicated resource.
+An example of such is a cross-chronicle DUPLICATED command which only contains the source and the target owner resources: the final command which reaches the target chronicle event log must also contain full state of the duplicated resource.
 The process of adding all necessary information to a command is called *universalization*.
-A universalized command can then be handled by any clients irrespective of their local partition availability context.
+A universalized command can then be handled by any clients irrespective of their local chronicle availability context.

 ## 5. Concrete components

 ### 5.1.
 The *FalseProphet* extends Corpus in-memory store with full connectivity and transactionality

 ### 5.2.
-The *Scribe* provides partition content, command queue and event log caching in IndexedDB.
+The *Scribe* provides chronicle content, command queue and event log caching in IndexedDB.

 ### 5.3.
 The *Oracle* manages connection information stream routing to authorities and Scribe